JNavas2/Page-Mail/README.md

 3. **Optional:**
    - Highlight text on the page before opening the popup to include it in your email.

-4. **Gmail will open** in a new popup window with the subject and body pre-filled.
+4. **Gmail® will open** in a new popup window with the subject and body pre-filled.

 ---